-Land and construction in progress if any are not depreciated.
+Land and construction in progress, if any, are not depreciated.
+Right to use assets of the District are amortized using the straight-line method over the shorter of the lease period or the estimated useful lives.
 The other property, plant, and equipment of the District are depreciated using the straight-line method over the following estimated useful lives: